BROILED BRUSSEL SPROUTS RECIPE

 - ENJOY WITH A GLASS OF WINE

-Minus the Brussels sprouts, olive oil, salt and pepper the only ingredient you need is the spicy chili sauce.
+Minus the Brussels sprouts, olive oil, salt, and pepper the only ingredient you need is the spicy chili sauce.
 This is in the soy sauce aisle.
-When you get to this aisle look up because it was at the top of the shelf.
+Remember, when you get to the aisle look up because it was at the top of the shelf.

 Before you bugger off I would love for you to sign up for The Weekend Edit.
-An easy breezy four-minute read delivered to your inbox on Saturday mornings.
+An easy breezy four-minute read delivered to your inbox on Saturday mornings (only).
 It is called The Weekend Edit.
+If you want to know a little more about me start here.

 WEEKLY IDEAS STRAIGHT TO YOUR INBOX